karinpietruska/meme-generator/README.md

 Finally the application is realized with a meme.py file that can be executed via the command line with three optional arguments: path to an image file, quote body and quote author.
 It returns a path to the location of the generated meme image.

 In addition, the application is also executable via a small Flask app (see how to run below).
-The web app uses the modules above to generate and display a random meme image.
+The Flask app uses the modules above to generate and display a random meme image.
 Alternatively the user can define an own meme image by entering an image url, a quote body and an author into the corresponding html template.

 ## Installation